phaserjs/phaser/README.md

 * Group.removeBetween has a new optional boolean parameter: `silent`.
 If set to `true` the children will not dispatch their `onRemovedFromGroup` events.
 * Group.removeAll has a new optional boolean parameter: `silent`.
 If set to `true` the children will not dispatch their `onRemovedFromGroup` events.
 * Internal child movements in Group (such as bringToTop) now uses the new `silent` parameter to avoid the child emitting incorrect Group addition and deletion events.
+* Camera.updateTarget has had a make-over and now is a lot smoother under certain conditions (thanks @tjkopena, fix #966)

 ### Bug Fixes